shynn12/go-gram/README.md

 ### 2. **Install the required dependencies**:
     go get ./...
 in the each file

-### 3. **Starting all up**:
+## Usage:
 First of all: We have 3 directories in the project.
 Each of them must be running in order to work correctly.
-## Usage:
 ### 1. **cmd-gram**:
 This directory must be started first.
 This is the heart of the app.
 The basic logic is happening here. "main" is located in ```cmd```.
 Then ```go build``` and execute created file.
 ⚠️If you have troubles with reading ```.toml``` file you can use the ```-config-path``` command to set the configuration path manually.